 Leading to these events, I was finding myself being drawn to the Bible and prayer, I was feeling anything but strong.
 Truth is the Bible didn’t make much sense to me and I was feeling very tired of being ‘the strong one’.
 I was actually wondering who’s going to be strong for me, who’s going to get my back.
 Why do I always have to be the strong one?

-Then the last of the four events happened and it felt as though the wind had not only be knocked out of me, but the rug had been pulled from under me at the same time, as my heart lurched to my stomach.
+Then the last of the four events happened and it felt as though the wind had not only been knocked out of me, but the rug had been pulled from under me at the same time, as my heart lurched to my stomach.
 It all just came down on me like a ton of bricks.
 I was just so exhausted, I felt such raw pain… I couldn’t explain it, I couldn’t understand it.
 Then the ‘water works’ started, I didn’t know one could cry that much, there was no way of turning off the tears.

 I figured it would pass, but it didn’t…I found myself being drawn to church and it was amazing.
 I have never missed a Sunday since.
 I could actually understand the sermon, in fact it often felt as though it was tailored just for me.
 The ‘water works’ and the raw pain were still there, with fleeting moments of feeling ‘normal’- whatever that means.